Associate Dean of Education at School of Business and Economics, Maastricht University

-I have been coordinator of the Infonomics programme (both Bachelors and Masters) and have teached the following courses:
+I have been coordinator of the Infonomics programme (both Bachelors and Masters)

 At March 21 2013 I gave a Presentation on the impact of ICT and the Internet on economic growth and the distribution of income for Scope-economics, a study association within the Maastricht University School of Business and Economics.